You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 In the mid-90s, Kevin Plank was a fullback at the University of Maryland and was frustrated by having to wear t-shirts under his jersey that constantly became sweat-saturated.

-After that, he had sales to two dozen NFL teams and had earned a total of $100,000.
-His first big break, though, came when he was asked to outfit characters in the movies Any Given Sunday and The Replacements.
+After that, he sold to two dozen NFL teams and earned a total of $100,000.
+His first major break, however, came when he was asked to outfit characters in the films Any Given Sunday and The Replacements.

-Sales took off from that point, and after 10 years, the company went public, and today the company has over $5 billion in sales per year.
+Sales took off from that point.
+After 10 years, the company went public, and today it generates over $5 billion in annual sales.

 Houzz

-They were having trouble with a home improvement project, so they started a website to get input on the project and search for contractors.
-It was just a side hustle, but a year later it became an actual company.
+They were having trouble with a home improvement project, so they launched a website to gather input and find contractors.
+It was just a side hustle, but a year later, it became a company.

 Houzz is now a home improvement hub with design ideas for a home’s interior and exterior, and also contains a directory of home improvement professionals, a user forum, and a shopping portal.
 Houzz has raised several rounds of venture capital and is valued at about $4 billion.